huw-morris-lab/ukbiobank/README.md

 ```
 ./ukbconv ukb23456.enc_ukb r
 ```
-The r format makes a .tab file and then a separate R script to code
+The r format makes a .tab file and then a separate R script to recode all the categorical variables.

+If making a csv file, note that the Data-Codings will be retained rather than replaced by their meanings.

 Make data dictionary.